About

 Learning a language is looking at the world with new eyes, it is knowing the expressive possibilities that allow us to understand more and better the reality that surrounds us and of which we are a part of.

-Viviana Da Costa Da Silva
+Viviana da Costa da Silva

 Biography